rule

 Text 32

+'Oh what a beauty, what a grace; oh what a budding youth!
+That she walks with us who are so desirous of her, as if she is free from passion!'

 'O what a beauty, what a grace; o what a budding youth; that she walks with us, so desirous after her; as if she's free from passion!'

-'O what a beauty, what a grace; o what a budding youth; that she walks with us, who so long for her; as if she's free from passion!'
 (Vedabase)

 Text 33

-Indulging in speculations of all kind on the evening twilight [of their passion] that had taken the form of a young woman, did the wicked-minded ones fond of her full of respect question her:
+Indulging in all kinds of speculation about the evening twilight that had assumed the form of a young woman, the wicked-minded souls fond of her, full of respect asked her:

-Indulging in speculations of all kind on the evening twilight [of their passion] that had taken the form of a young woman, did the wicked-minded ones full of respect fondly question her: (Vedabase)
+Indulging in speculations of all kind on the evening twilight [of their passion] that had taken the form of a young woman, did the wicked-minded ones fond of her full of respect question her: (Vedabase)

 Text 34

 'Who are you?
-Whom do you belong to, o pretty one?
-Why have you come here, o passionate lady?
-You are tantalizing us, unfortunate ones, with the priceless commodity of your beauty!
+To whom do you belong, oh pretty one?
+Why have you come here, oh fair lady?
+You are tantalizing us, unfortunate souls, with the priceless commodity of your beauty!

 Text 35